OpenRiak/riak_kv/docs/RiakTheoryGuide.md

 ### Object API

 When a request is made to PUT an object in Riak, the PUT is sent to an available primary to coordinate the change.
 A Primary vnode is considered available when the node on which it resides is considered by cluster health-checks to be active, and it is currently reachable.
-The coordination of a change is the updating the version history of the object (the version vector), storing the object and prompting replication to other clusters when configured.
+The coordination of a change is the updating of the version history of the object (the version vector), storing the object and prompting replication to other clusters where required.
 The PUT is then sent to the remaining available primaries (or fallbacks should there be a failure) to be stored, if the version history indicates this change is more recent that the currently stored object.

 Handling a forwarded PUT is less expensive than coordinating a PUT, but not by an order of magnitude.